Ebest01/sharezidi5/SHAREZIDI4_DEPLOYMENT.md

 ## Build Process
 The deployment will automatically:
 1. Run `heroku-postbuild.js` to build the frontend
 2. Copy built files to `server/public` directory
-3. Start the server with `NODE_ENV=production npx tsx server/index.ts`
+3. Start with `start-production.js` which handles build verification and graceful startup
+4. Use tsx to run the TypeScript server directly

+## Troubleshooting
+If the site shows "Service is not reachable":
+1. Check Easypanel logs for build/startup errors
+2. Verify environment variables are set correctly
+3. Ensure fresh deployment completed successfully

 ## What You'll Get
 - **Working File Transfer**: Real-time WebSocket transfers